Advantage Business Marketing: History

 In 2006, Rich Reiff and George Fox purchased several publications from Reed Business Information's New Product Division, formerly known as Gordon Publications, with the backing of private equity provided by Catalyst Investors.

 Also in 2006, the company launched the FindGuru business-to-business-focused search engine as a revised and rebranded ReedLink tool originally available from Reed Business Information.

-In 2011, ABM acquired Continuity Insights and Vicon Publishing; this was followed in 2013 by acquisition of eMedia Vitals.
-Vicon Publishing was renamed by ABM to Vicon Business Media and instantiated as a subsidiary organization.
-Vicon operates out of New Hampshire, United States.
+In 2011, ABM acquired Continuity Insights and Vicon Publishing.
+Vicon Publishing was renamed by ABM to Vicon Business Media as a subsidiary operated out of New Hampshire.
+In 2013 ABM acquired eMedia Vitals.

 In 2014, the firm was sold by Catalyst to Owners Resource Group (ORG), a private equity firm based in Austin, Texas, for undisclosed terms.
-This acquisition makes the first foray for ORG into the media space.
-In March of 2014, co-founder Richard Reiff left the firm, leaving the CEO position vacant, though there is an indication that Jim Lonergan was brought in as CEO by the new owner.
+This acquisition was ORG's first foray in the media business.
+In March 2014, co-founder Richard Reiff left the firm, leaving the CEO position vacant, though there is an indication that Jim Lonergan was brought in as CEO by the new owner.

 In 2018, Lonergan was replaced by Bruce Cummings and the company rebranded, changing its name to Advantage Business Marketing.

-On June 11, 2019, Cummings held a staff meeting where he told all employees that the company was filing for bankruptcy and closing effective immediately.
+On June 11, 2019, Cummings told all employees that the company was filing for bankruptcy and immediately closing.
 Staff had until the end of the day to vacate the premises.
-No severance pay was given to employees, customers lost much of what they'd purchased, and many vendors were never paid.
+No severance package was given to employees, customers lost much of what they'd purchased, and many vendors were never paid.